 Lindsay Gellman is a journalist who writes about business, technology, health, and culture.

-Her work has been featured in The Wall Street Journal, where she was a staff reporter for several years, as well as The New York Times, The New Yorker, The Atlantic, New York Magazine, National Geographic, and on National Public Radio’s All Things Considered.
+Her work has been featured in The Wall Street Journal, where she was a staff reporter for several years, as well as The New York Times, The New Yorker, The Atlantic, New York Magazine, Bloomberg Businessweek, WIRED, National Geographic, Los Angeles Review of Books, British Vogue, and on National Public Radio’s All Things Considered.

 Lindsay spent a year in Berlin as a Fulbright fellow covering technology startups and the arts.
-While in Germany, she conducted a yearlong investigation into fraudulent cancer clinics that was published in English and German.
-Her reporting triggered a law-enforcement investigation and changes to crowdfunding-platform policies.
+While in Germany, she also reported on exploitative cancer clinics.
+Her reporting was published in German and English, and triggered a law-enforcement investigation and changes to crowdfunding-platform policies.

 Lindsay earned a B.A. with distinction in the English major from Yale College, where she focused on the literature of the American South and completed the Writing Concentration in fiction.
 Her essay “The Moral Meaning of a Pause” won a Yale Writing Center prize in 2009, and was anthologized in the composition textbook Fields of Reading: Motives for Writing, 10th Ed., Bedford/St. Martin’s (2012).
 She was a staff writer for The Yale Daily News, covering the sciences.

--Jewish Delicacies Beguile the German Capital (The New York Times)
+-Fighting the Shame of Skin Picking (The New York Times)

 -Save Our Starbucks (The New Yorker)